zaki1003/hotel-management/README.md

 # Hotel Management - Laravel Application
-Hotel Management is a web based application used for management and booking.
+This is a hotel website created for management and booking.
 With our application users can book a room in the hotel and participate in hotel events.The admin can check reservations and events,manage foods menu,rooms and facilities.It is built using laravel framework,HTML,CSS,JavaScript,JQuery.

 ## Screenshots